 Azure Front Door: A regional load balancer that routes client traffic to the correct region.
 It can fail over to the second region if a regional failure happens, and it can secure the internet-facing entry point via Azure Web Application Firewall.

-Azure Active Directory (Azure AD): Acts as the identity provider for the entire application, enforcing authentication and end-to-end authorization of the request in the application.
+Microsoft Entra ID: Acts as the identity provider for the entire application, enforcing authentication and end-to-end authorization of the request in the application.

 Azure DNS: A hosting service in Azure for domain name resolution.
 In a multitenant solution, multiple clients access the solution via their own individual domains.
 Use Azure DNS to configure and resolve client requests to their correct application stack.